devnagoyapcg/atn/README.md

     TECHNOLOGY USED

-        IntelliJ Idea
+        1. IntelliJ Idea
-        Gradle - for compiling the Jar file.
+        2. Gradle - for compiling the Jar file.
-        Chrome, Firefox, and Safari
+        3. Chrome, Firefox, and Safari - for the UI

 **INSTRUCTIONS**